c4cs/c4cs.github.io/_commands/os_x/brew.md

 brew
 --

 `brew`, or known by its longer name as Homebrew, bills itself as the "missing package manager for OS X".
+Here's an example of installing a package:

 ~~~
 $ brew install wget